Amazon Redesign

 I condensed down several headings into single headings.

 To keep some items more succinct, I did include carousels for those headings with more options.
-Overall it was pretty successful win although the carousels posed a little bit of friction within testing.
+Overall it was pretty successful win although the carousels created some friction within testing.

 My Design System

 This section covers the design components I used to create this redesign on top of the dark mode versions of them as well.
 The color system was hard to pin down as Amazons color scheme for its accenting, fill, and stroke colors varies quite a bit within their components.
-As such there was no concrete system in place other than acquiring the colors from screenshots and applying them to components as they were created.
+However, I mimicked their aesthetic as closely as possible during the duration of this project.

 All card style components